Charles Ray Hatcher: Death

 On July 29, 1982, 11‑year‑old Michelle Steele was reported missing from St. Joseph.
 The day after, her uncle found her nude, ravaged body on a bank of the Missouri River.
 She had been beaten and strangled to death.

 Hatcher was arrested the following day, as he tried to check in at the St. Joseph State Hospital.
 While awaiting trial, he confessed to fifteen other murders dating from 1969.
 The first victim, 12‑year‑old William Freeman, had disappeared from Antioch, California, in August of that year, one day before Hatcher was charged with child molestation in nearby San Francisco.
 In another case, Hatcher penned a crude map that led searchers to the remains of 28-year-old James Churchill, buried on the grounds of the Rock Island Army Arsenal, near Davenport, Iowa.
 It was then that he also confessed to the murder of Eric Christgen.

 He was convicted of the Christgen homicide in October 1983 and was sentenced to life imprisonment with no parole for at least 50 years.
 Facing his second Missouri conviction a year later for the murder of Michelle Steele, Hatcher requested a death sentence, but the jury refused, recommending a life term on December 3, 1984.

 Four days after his sentencing for the murder of Steele, Hatcher was found dead in his solitary confinement cell at the Missouri State Penitentiary in Jefferson City.
-He had hung himself using a piece of electrical wire.
+He had hanged himself using a piece of electrical wire.
 He was 55 years old.